Here are some common questions you might be having when beginning the journey of selling your home:

-The agent you select is a critically important decision that can affect the entire sales experience (and outcome).
-I can see how, from the outside looking in, all agents must appear to do pretty much the same things, and offer the same service.
-In reality, there are some very significant differences between the way we work, and the service we offer.
+From the outside looking in, I can see how all agents must appear to do pretty much the same things and offer the same service.
+However, in reality, there are some very significant differences between the way we work and our service.
 But how can you assess those points of difference?

 An agent should be able to provide you with the contact information for a list of past clients happy to speak to you about their experience.
 For me, referral/personal endorsement is almost top of my list when seeking the services of any professional.

 Even before you are ready to sell, why not request a face to face meeting and have a chat about the potential for working together in the future?
-Ask them what it is that they offer that should compel you choose them over the competition?
+Ask them what they offer that should compel you to choose them over the competition.
 There is no obligation to commit, and this may give you the first-hand information you need to provide the confidence to take the next step.

 All real estate salespeople in New Zealand must be licensed with the Real Estate Agents Authority.
 The REAA is an independent government regulatory body for the real estate industry in New Zealand.
 Its job is to promote a high standard of service and professionalism in the real estate industry and help protect buyers and sellers.
 The REAA provides you with a significant level of protection as a buyer or seller.
-You can search for any salesperson, and check their disciplinary record at www.reaa.govt.nz.
+You can search for any salesperson and check their disciplinary record at www.reaa.govt.nz

 It’s just as important to know what not to have in a real estate salesperson, so be wary of those who: